HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/configure_dam_friendlyUrl.md

 # Configure Friendly URLs for Digital Asset Management

 Optional custom path definition to access the DAM resources using friendly URLs.
-This will create a new context route as defined in `friendlyUrlContextRoot`.
-By default, if no value is set for `friendlyUrlContextRoot`, this feature is disabled.
+A new context route is created based on the value defined in `friendlyUrlContextRoot`.
+By default, this feature is disabled with no value set for `friendlyUrlContextRoot`.

 ```yaml
 configuration: